lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 ![Single VBO](single_vbo.png)

 In order to use a single VBO we need to modify the attribute size for all the attributes inside an instance.
 As you can see from the code above, the definition of the texture offsets uses a constant named  `INSTANCE_SIZE_BYTES`.
-This constant is equal to the size in bytes of two matrices \(one for the view model and the other one for the light view model\) plus two floats \(texture offesets\), which in total is 136.
+This constant is equal to the size in bytes of two matrices \(one for the view model and the other one for the light view model\) plus two floats \(texture offsets\), which in total is 136.
 The stride also needs to be modified properly.

 You can check the modifications in the source code.

 The `Renderer` class needs also to be modified to use instanced rendering for particles and support texture atlas in scene rendering.
 In this case, there's no sense in support both types of rendering \(non instance and instanced\), so the modifications are simpler.

-The vertex shader for particles is also straight froward.
+The vertex shader for particles is also straight forward.

 ```glsl
 #version 330